Pavelosky/Graphics-programming---final-project/README.md

         iv.
 Paint the entire block using the average pixel intensity.
 Utilize this command: outimage.set(x, y, avePixInt);
         v.
 Loop through all blocks repeating steps iii and iv.
 Display the images at the correct position in the grid again.

-### Coding Style:
-1. Code presentation: use appropriate syntax, comments, consistent indentation, and leftover code blocks
-2. Code competency: use of object orientation, code reusability, use of functions, variables global vs local

-### Extension:
-Since this is a creative module, we would like to give more marks for implementing further ideas.
-Also, you should write some words about it in the commentary.
-Please note that we will award marks for the uniqueness of your extension and how technically challenging it appears to have been.
-The extension is worth 20% of your mark.

-### Commentary:
-- Discuss your findings e.g. image thresholding using each color channel
-- What problems have you faced and were you able to solve them?
-- Were you on target to successfully complete your project?
-If not, how would you address the issue/s and do things differently?
-- Also, discuss your extension and why it is a unique idea

-### Submission Requirements:
-1. Compress all your code in .ZIP format and upload it in the first prompt
-2. Upload the video demo in .mp4 format in the second prompt
-3. Use alternative video submission link to upload the video demo to YouTube or similar, then submit the URL only in the third prompt.
-Make sure your video remains unlisted.
-4. Merge all your .js code in a single file, then upload it in the last prompt.
-Use the JavaScript Bundler Tool (see previous learning item) to merge all your .js files into a single .txt file.
-Exclude any libraries you used such as p5.js, matter.js etc. This is a submission requirement as we need this to run your code.

-### Rubric:
-- Program runs and without errors? (check console)
-- Program is usable e.g. easy to use without confusing behavior
-- Image loaded from the webcam
-- Grayscale conversion
-- Brightness increase to 20%
-- Added brightness not to exceed 255 pixel intensity
-- Split image into three channels
-- Perform image thresholding for each channel with the use of a slider to adjust values
-- Color space conversion #1
-- Color space conversion #2
-- Perform image thresholding for color space #1 [1 point if you use static threshold] or [2 points with a use of a slider to adjust values]
-- Perform image thresholding for color space #2 [1 point if you use static threshold] or [2 points with a use of a slider to adjust values]
-- Face detection works using a bounding box
-- Replace the detected face image with a grayscale converted image
-- Replace the detected face image with a blurred image
-- Replace the detected face